Geovane234/MovieTrex/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+## Configuring the .env

+All third-party resource configurations used in the project

+-[TMDB Api](https://developer.themoviedb.org/docs/getting-started): Get the API key from TMDB to get the content of the movies.
+Then define this constant in the .env EXPO_PUBLIC_MOVIE_API_KEY and set the value.
+-[appwrite](https://cloud.appwrite.io/): We will use appwrite to store user trends and videos commonly requested by users.
+You will need to take the values of the following constants from appwrite to put in the .env file EXPO_PUBLIC_APPWRITE_PROJECT_ID, EXPO_PUBLIC_APPWRITE_DATABASE_ID, EXPO_PUBLIC_APPWRITE_COLLECTION_ID

+EXPO_PUBLIC_BASE_URL='https://api.themoviedb.org/3/'